ab0oo/mesh_persist/README.md

 This is a set of tools anc configurations that will allow you to pull data from any Meshtastic MQTT feed and persist that data to a well-structured relational database for further analysis.
-It is relatively easy to set up and uses standard PiPy python libraries.
+It is relatively easy to set up and uses standard PyPI python libraries.
-It can be run on a Raspberry Pi to provide a complete, local/disconnected information system
+It can be run on a Raspberry Pi to provide a complete, local/disconnected information system.
+Instructions can be found in [raspi_build.md](raspi_build.md)

 To set up this python project:
 ```